distribusion/retailer_api_documentation/source/includes/_introduction.md

 ## Find Connections

 After retrieving station codes, you can now start searching for connections by sending us `GET` requests to [connections#find](https://docs.distribusion.com/#find).
-We do not provide pairs of stations in order to allow our engine to learn from the consumers demand.
-By doing so, if a specific ride is highly requested but currently unavailable, you can be assured that it will be soon delivered through our API.
+We do not provide station pairs in order to allow you to be flexible and adapt to your consumer needs.

 <aside class="success">
 Remember — in order to query information from our API, you need to get your own API key by submitting a request to <a href='mailto:partner@distribusion.com'>partner@distribusion.com</a>!
 </aside>

-## Passenger types
+## Passenger Types

-We also thrive to standardise passenger (ticket) types across multiple carriers.
-While booking through Distribusion API, you can choose the use the specific passenger types of the operator, or use Distribusion own standardise definition of an infant, child and adult.
+We thrive to standardise passenger (ticket) types across multiple operators.
+While booking through Distribusion API, you can can be sure to have the following five global codes: Infant (PINT), Child (PCIL), Youth (PYPO), Adult (PNOS), Senior (PSOE) across the operators.

 ## Fare Classes

-Operators are often providing different service class and features to their consumers.
+Operators are often providing different service classes and features to their consumers.
 You will find the possibility to select each fare based on the operator offer.
 Fares classes are covering a large amount of features, such as 1st/2nd class, extra leg seats, drinks, cancellation policies, validity period, etc.

+## Return Ticket

+Distribusion API supports both open return and fixed return tickets depending on the operators' capabilities.
+This functionality allows you to have access to the discounted fares if that is the case with the operators.

 ## Confirm Price and Availability

-As [connections#find](https://docs.distribusion.com/#find) provides the cheapest adult price, it is some time necessary to confirm the price of specific passenger types by calling [connections#vacancy](https://docs.distribusion.com/#vacancy).
-This call is also recommended prior to performing a booking, in order to ensure the prices and availability are still up to date.
+As [connections#find](https://docs.distribusion.com/#find) provides the cheapest adult price, it is some time necessary to confirm the price of the specific passenger types by calling [connections#vacancy](https://docs.distribusion.com/#vacancy).
+This call is also recommended prior to performing a booking, in order to ensure the price and availability are still up to date.

 ## Create an Order or a Booking

-After gathering information on a specific connection and the passenger information, you can now send a booking request towards Distribusion's API on [bookings#create](https://docs.distribusion.com/#create).
-You can also perform an order, and later retrieve it status by calling our [orders#create](https://docs.distribusion.com/#create-orders) endpoint.
+After gathering information on a specific connection and the passenger information, you can now send a booking request towards Distribusion API on [bookings#create](https://docs.distribusion.com/#create).
+You can also perform an order, and later retrieve its status by calling our [orders#create](https://docs.distribusion.com/#create-orders) endpoint.
 The main difference between a booking and an order is the workflow.
 A booking is synchronous, while an order is asynchronous.
 In case any information is missing, the API will recognise it and inform you accordingly.

-Note: we currently support *EUR*, *USD*, *GBP* *SEK*, *MYR*, *PLN* and *CHF* currencies.
+Note: we currently support *EUR*, *USD*, *GBP* *SEK*, *MYR*, *PLN*, *CHF*, *BRL* and *CAD* currencies.
 More can be enabled on demand.

 ## Manage your Bookings

-Once you start making bookings, you will certainly want to monitor them and sometime, if need be, cancel them.
-For this, we created a new feature, allowing you to retrieve a full list of your bookings: [bookings#index](https://docs.distribusion.com/#index).
+Once you start making bookings, you will certainly want to monitor them and, if requested by consumer, cancel them.
+For this, we created a feature, allowing you to retrieve a full list of your bookings: [bookings#index](https://docs.distribusion.com/#index).
 Once you have this list, you can call [bookings#show](https://docs.distribusion.com/#show) for more details on a specific booking, or call [cancellations#conditions](https://docs.distribusion.com/#conditions) and [cancellations#create](https://docs.distribusion.com/#create27) to cancel a booking.

 ## Postman